Directed by Paul Verhoeven.

 A nun at an Italian convent believes she experiences visions of Jesus Christ himself, and pursues a romantic relationship with another woman.

-When you go to see a movie by Paul Verhoeven, you know you’re not in for an easy ride.
+When you watch a movie by Paul Verhoeven, you know you’re not in for an easy ride.
 The director’s films are strong, confrontational and unafraid to tackle just about any subject.
 With that, Benedetta slots neatly into his oeuvre – a strange and unconventional journey into the dark, devout world of a 17th century convent.
 The threat of plague lurks permanently outside the doors, but the suffocating rules and fundamentalism on the inside are, in the world Verhoeven creates at least, every bit as dangerous.

 Unfortunately – or, I suppose, fortunately depending on your perspective – Verhoeven’s affection for trashiness is present and correct here.
 Beneath the clothes of a serious, religion-themed thriller is a sexed-up bit of nunsploitation which might have a few things to say, but they’re all pretty obvious.
 Beneath all the boobs and the blood, delivered with a prestige sheen, there’s not much on offer here.